akka/old-blog/_posts/2016-09-10-akka-stream-kafka.md

 }
 ```

+More examples in Java and Scala, with explanations, can be found in the [documentation](http://doc.akka.io/docs/akka-stream-kafka/current/home.html).

 Secondly, there are significant performance improvements.
 We’ve done some benchmarks, and while there is still some overhead from the reactive-kafka wrapper (though keep in mind, that you also get something in return: e.g. all of the benefits coming from backpressure!), the overall numbers look very good and are getting better.

 Here’s a couple of common Kafka usage scenarios, comparing the old reactive-kafka version (M4), the current version (0.11), and equivalent functionality implemented using plain Kafka `Producer`s/`Consumer`s (but not taking into account, of course, connecting with any other reactive components).